ziadtarekfa/Shortly/README.md

 # Shortly - Link Shortener Project
 Shortly is a web application built using Next.js that allows users to shorten long URLs, making them easier to share and manage.
 This project is designed to provide a simple and user-friendly interface for creating and using shortened links.
+The application is built using NextJs and Tailwind CSS.

 ## Features
 - Shorten long URLs to easily share them with others.